chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 For a controller not specified in the official list (see [this document](https://github.com/chenhsong/OpenProtocol/blob/master/doc/enums.md#controllertypes)), use any number starting from 100.
 Controller types 0-99 are reserved.

-This method cannot be called when already connected to an iChen® 4.0 Server.
+This method cannot be called when already connected to an iChen® Server 4 instance.
 Call [SetIChenConnection(false)](#cichenlibraryinterfacesetichenconnection) first to disconnect from the Server before calling this method.